-Our rating is not intended to act as a recommendation on whether a specific individual with autism should or should not use this intervention.
+Our rating is not intended to act as a recommendation on whether a specific individual on the autism spectrum should or should not use this intervention.
 The outcome of any intervention will depend on a range of factors, including the individual's needs and abilities, and on the way in which the intervention is implemented.

 Please see Process for Evaluating Studies for more information about how we evaluate the evidence for each intervention.

 Please see our Terms and Conditions for more information about using this website.

 The effect of many interventions in autism will be influenced by a number of factors.